isovector/certainty-by-construction/src/book/Appendix1-Ring-Solving.lagda.md

 ## The Pen and Paper Algorithm

 An interesting insight into how to solve this problem is to use the analogy of solving a maze.
-Not not the corn-maze sort, but the variety that comes on the back of cereal boxes.
+Not the corn-maze sort, but the variety that comes on the back of cereal boxes.
 Solving a maze is often a two-sided approach; you explore from the beginning of the maze, and you simultaneously explore from the end.
 The goal is to meet somewhere in the middle.
 If you can get to the same place from